KirstieJane/STEMMRoleModels/README.md

 ## Thank you

-Thank you so much (Danke shone!
+Thank you so much (Danke schön!
 Merci beaucoup!) for visiting the project and we do hope that you'll join us on this amazing journey to support women and other under-represented groups in STEMM.

 ## Glossary